 Caitlin Franzmann and Man Cheung, Fortunes of the Forest, 2017, divination cards, 5 × 3 × 1 in.
 Photo: Man Cheung

 Fortunes of the Forest: Divination, Dance, and Story is a livestreamed, participatory performance that incorporates ritual, plant knowledge, movement, listening, and response-ability.
 This program is part of the digital residency “Ensayos: Passages.”
-Australian Ensayos collaborators Dr. C.F.
+Ensayos collaborators based in Eastern Australia, Dr. C.F.
 Black, Amaara Raheem, and Caitlin Franzmann each bring unique interpretations to divination cards, which they will pull in response to concerns and questions gathered collectively from participants.

 Caitlin Franzmann created the divination deck with collaborator Man Cheung’s botanical photographs of plants, rocks, and insects, all of which are found in Karawatha, an urban forest in Australia.
 One of a number of decks and guidebooks Franzmann has created, “Fortunes of the Forest” prompts associations with living entities, with whom humans share primeval genes, and considers how their ways of being on the planet can guide us.
 Indigenous legal scholar C.F.
 Black, PhD, will call the audience to contemplate deeper meaning from the cards based on her understanding of plant consciousness and story.
 In an ongoing collaboration with Franzmann, dancer Amaara Raheem creates movement scores responding to the cards; for this program, Raheem will invite online participants to join guided movements prompted by the reading.